-When it comes to my philosophy on love, the term ‘imperialism’ is a term that I use instead of simply saying “foreign/external interference”.
-When a person intervenes in something or on someone that are beyond their control and it’s not their business, is necessarily an imperialist in my perceptive.
-When someone whose authority does not supposed to be on you, asks you to, let’s say, pick a different hat than what you’ve chosen to equip on your head, is showing imperialism towards you, because they wish to intervene in something which is technically beyond their reach.
+When it comes to my philosophy on love, I use the term ‘imperialism’ to refer to foreign/external interference.
+I believe that when a person intervenes in something or someone that is beyond their control and it is not their business, they are necessarily being imperialistic.
+For example, if someone who does not have authority over you asks you to pick a different hat than what you have chosen to wear, they are showing imperialism towards you because they are wishing to intervene in something which is technically beyond their reach.

-Romantic relationships in general are of imperialist nature due to the deep intimacy it includes between the couple.
-This intimacy is so strong that it penetrates the privacy of each partner, and allegedly blurs the distinction between them, as independent and distinct individuals.
+Romantic relationships in general are of an imperialistic nature due to the deep intimacy that they include between the couple.
+This intimacy is so strong that it penetrates the privacy of each partner, and allegedly blurs the distinction between them as independent and distinct individuals.
 This is because romantic relationships are more than just based on strong emotion, but also on possessiveness, of making your loved one “yours”, as if they are your property.

-Romantic love is whatsoever a continuous conflict of two people trying to dominate or to be dominated by each other; an interactive dance to seek the optimal power over the loved one.
-The same could be in sex, where the active seek to dominate, and the passive seeks to be dominated, regardless of their gender.
+Romantic love is a continuous conflict of two people trying to dominate or be dominated by each other.
+It is an interactive dance to seek the optimal power over the loved one.
+The same could be in sex, where the active partner seeks to dominate, and the passive partner seeks to be dominated, regardless of their gender.

-It is known in psychology that humans seek in romantic relationships what they had as kids by their parents or guardians.
-An offspring whom their parent rejected, would continue to love their loved no matter how much they reject them, and a kid that was able to surpass their parent's authority and make them weak, would probably seek a partner whom they could dominate and have them under their control.
+It is known in psychology that humans seek in romantic relationships what they had as children from their parents or guardians.
+An offspring who was rejected by their parent would continue to love them no matter how much they are rejected, and a kid who was able to surpass their parent's authority and make them weak would probably seek a partner whom they could dominate and have them under their control.

-Romance therefore is an attempt to return to our childhoods and to preserve a state that existed their childhood.
-It is a will to return to the womb that preserved them and kept them warm, and seek to repeat the experience of warmth they had.
-It is therefore an escapism from the Great Void, where the values, experiences and concepts which where strong in the period of childhood, are non-existent.
+Romance is therefore an attempt to return to our childhoods and to preserve a state that existed in our childhood.
+It is a will to return to the womb that preserved us and kept us warm, and to seek to repeat the experience of warmth that we had.
+It is therefore an escapism from the Great Void, where the values, experiences, and concepts that were strong in the period of childhood are non-existent.

-Indeed, a person that chooses to live with and to accept the inevitability of the Great Void and the lack of illusions and fantasy that it contains, is a person that has reached true maturity, and does not escape from the present by trying to mimic their initial experiences as children.
-Romance is not even necessary, as new offsprings can be born without the love of their parents, and still be loved and nurtured, by their parents.
+Indeed, a person who chooses to live with and to accept the inevitability of the Great Void and the lack of illusions and fantasy that it contains is a person that has reached true maturity.
+They do not escape from the present by trying to mimic their initial experiences as children.
+Romance is not even necessary, as new offsprings can be born without the love of their parents and still be loved and nurtured by their parents.